You have probably seen the question in every Japan travel forum: “Do I need an English guide for Hakone?”

 How much does a private guide in Hakone cost?

 It depends on the format.
-A walking guide is usually much cheaper than a driver-guide or a chartered car service.
-Costs also vary depending on whether transport, admission fees, and hotel pickup are included.
+A walking guide typically costs around 40,000–57,000 JPY per group for a full day.
+A driver-guide with a chartered vehicle ranges from 71,000 to 144,000 JPY.
+Costs vary depending on whether transport, admission fees, and hotel pickup are included.

 Do I need to tip a volunteer guide in Japan?

 No. Japan does not have a tipping culture.
-However, volunteer guide groups usually expect you to cover real costs such as transport, lunch, and any relevant admission fees during the day.
+However, OHSGG guides expect you to cover their real costs — transport fares, lunch if applicable, and any admission fees during the day.

 Can I visit Hakone without speaking Japanese?